egecetin/Repo-Init/README.md

 </div>

 ## Project
 CMake template to create new C++ applications with basic codes/interfaces are already defined.
+Requires a C++14 supported compiler.

 It provides the following features
   - Logging